LiamBa99/JavaCasinoApp/README.md

 - Prize removed from inventory and value added to balance.
 - Mon Nov 27 17:41:15 PST 2023
 - Prize removed from inventory and value added to balance.

+## Phase 4: Task 3

+If I had more time to work on this project I would refactor my CasinoAppFrame to only have a single instance of CasinoApp.
+Essentially in the programs current state CasinoApp is the console version of the program and CasinoAppFrame is the GUI version of the program.
+By refactoring I would change CasinoApp to handle all the connections to the other classes and utilize the output values of CasinoApp's methods to display the information in CasinoAppFrame.
+The set-up is similar to the program now but would greatly reduce the amount of lines in CasinoAppFrame.